In this post, we will understand, how to easily get started with CDK in .NET.

 Go to Program.cs

-and replace existing code with below:
+and replace the existing code with the below:

 Next, go to CdkSampleAppStack.cs